dltoth/DeviceLib/README.md

 |[OutletTimer](https://github.com/dltoth/DeviceLib/blob/main/src/OutletTimer.h)|A SensorControlledRelay that couples a SoftwareClock with a RelayControl with ON/OFF determined by time intervals|
 |[Hydrometer](https://github.com/dltoth/DeviceLib/blob/main/src/Hydrometer.h)|A soil moisture sensor|
 |[ControlServices](https://github.com/dltoth/DeviceLib/blob/main/src/ControlServices.h)|UPnPServices for managing ControlState (ON/OFF) and ControlMode (AUTOMATIC/MANUAL)|

+The turn-key devices provided by this library can be mix and matched in a [boilerplate sketch]() to create a variaty of ESP devices, discoverable on a local network.